 - Daily automated phone and email notification of absence - Five consecutive days missed Student Attendance Specialist (SAS) well check phone call explaining attendance expectation and compliance review and sending Attendance and expectation letter to parent/LC. - Seven days missed in a semester SAS notifies parent by email.
-Parents review and resign attendance policy. - 10 school days missed in semester -Email and send USPS certified excessive absence letter requesting truancy conference. - 15 school days missed in semester Student will be escalated to School Social Worker for review and well check home visit by local law enforcement may be conducted. - 20 school days missed in semester Student is subject to be withdrawn at end of semester.
+Parents review and resign attendance policy. - 10 school days missed in semester -SAS will send email, requesting a truancy conference. - 15 school days missed in semester Student will be escalated to School Social Worker for review and phone call.
+A well check home visit by local law enforcement may be conducted. - 20 school days missed in semester Principal phone call or conference Student is subject to be withdrawn.. - Please note that all correspondence will be sent to the learning coach email address on file.
+It is the responsibility of the learning coach to monitor this email address and ensure its accuracy.